 Please note that all the numbers I provide below in my list and chart are total carbs, not net carbs, and all foods are cooked unless stated otherwise; due to the fact that most of the conditions I mentioned earlier respond best when the majority of their foods are cooked rather than raw.

-If you replace a cup of cooked vegetable with a cup of raw vegetable, please note that the carb content would be lower or vice versa, because more vegetables are condensed into a cup of cooked vegetables than a cup of raw.
+If you replace a cup of cooked vegetables with a cup of raw vegetables, please note that the carb content would be lower or vice versa, because more vegetables are condensed into a cup of cooked vegetables than a cup of raw.

-So here is a list of carbs for the most common vegetables presented from lowest to highest.
+So here is a list of carbs in vegetables for the most common veggies presented from lowest to highest.

 Vegetables Low in Carbs